 Even if you find that you need an attorney's help with your Florida divorce, it might help to know that hiring a lawyer isn't necessarily an all-or-nothing proposition.
 Some lawyers may agree to work with you on a consulting or as-needed basis (sometimes called "unbundled legal services").
 For instance, you could hire a lawyer to:

-Limited representation certainly is less costly, but of course it isn't free.
-And it will leave the spouse to handle certain matters alone.
-But if you are willing to shoulder some of the legal burden and get advice or assistance only on the most challenging matters, limited representation can save you money while also protecting your rights.
+Limited representation certainly is less costly than "full-scope" representation (when your attorney handles all of the legal matters throughout the divorce process).
+But of course, it isn't free.
+And it will leave you to handle the rest of your divorce on your own.
+Still, if you're willing and able to shoulder some of the legal burden and get advice or assistance only on the most challenging matters, limited representation can save you money while also protecting your rights.